kotlitecture/template-multiplatform-compose/processor/src/main/resources/kotli/template/multiplatform/compose/dataflow/keyvalue/datastore/usage.md

 ## Example

-Class instance is pre-configured via dependency injection (DI) as a singleton in `app.platform.configureKoin`.
+Class instance is pre-configured via dependency injection (DI) as a singleton in `app.di.platform.configureKoin`.

 To start using, just inject it to your DI managed class.